 TGac editor, in TGac D4.1, change the following text from 8.6.1 A-MPDU format as shown:

-Each A-MPDU subframe in an A-MPDU, except for the last, has Except when an A-MPDU subframe is the last one in an A-MPDU, padding octets are pad octets appended to make each A-MPDU subframe it a multiple of 4 octets in length.
-In a VHT PPDU, the last AMPDU subframe is padded to the last octet of the PSDU or to a multiple of 4 octets in length, whichever comes first (see 9.12.6 (A-MPDU padding for VHT PPDU)).
-In an HT PPDU, the last A-MPDU subframe is not padded.
+Each non-final A-MPDU subframe in an A-MPDU, , has Except when an A-MPDU subframe is the last one in an A-MPDU, padding octets are pad octets appended to make each A-MPDU subframe the subframe a multiple of 4 octets in length.
+In a VHT PPDU, the final A-MPDU subframe is padded to the last octet of the PSDU or to a multiple of 4 octets in length, whichever comes first (see 9.12.6 (A-MPDU padding for VHT PPDU)).
+In an HT PPDU, the final A-MPDU subframe is not padded.

 An A-MPDU pre-EOF padding is

-— the portion of the A-MPDU up to but excluding the first A-MPDU subframe with 0 in the MPDU Length field and 1 in the EOF field, or
+— the portion of the A-MPDU up to but excluding the first A-MPDU subframe with 0 in the MPDU Length field and 1 in the EOF field and also excluding any subframe padding in the last subframe, or

 the portion of the A-MPDU up to and including the last A-MPDU subframe if no A-MPDU subframes

-with 0 in the MPDU Length field and 1 in the EOF field are present.
+with 0 in the MPDU Length field and 1 in the EOF field are present, but excluding any subframe padding in the last subframe.

 TGac editor, in TGac D4.1, change the following text from 9.12.6 A-MPDU padding for VHT PPDU as shown: